Trethomas: History

 The oldest building in Trethomas was the Ty'n-Y-Pwll Inn, known locally as the 'Pyke' (Turn-Pike in English) due to the building being the original Toll House where tolls were charged for the use of the Toll road between Caerphilly and Newport.
 After closing as a public house the building sat empty and unused for many years.
 Connections Community Hub (CCH) agreed to purchase the building in 2014 and had plans to create a multi-functional hub for the whole community to use but the plan collapsed after the charity behind the scheme could not secure funding.
 In January 2021, despite local opposition to the plans, permission was granted by Caerphilly Country Borough Council to demolish the now derelict building and replace it with flats.
 The building was demolished in August of that year.

 The Brecon and Merthyr Tydfil Junction Railway ran through Trethomas, east to Newport and west to Rhymney, Merthyr Tydfil and Brecon via Talybont-on-Usk.
 Passenger traffic ceased on 31 December 1962 (the loop line from White Hart to Gwern y Doman via Fountain Bridge closed on 17 September 1956), but the line remained in freight use as far as Bedwas until the closure of Bedwas Navigation Colliery in 1985.
 Nature has since engulfed the two platforms of the old station, and most of what remains of the former trackbed between Trethomas and Machen has been updated by Sustrans as a cyclepath/walkway which joins Route 4 of the National Cycle Network at Graig-Y-Rhacca.

-Nothing remains of the colliery, which closed in March 1985 during the UK miners' strike (1984-1985).
+Nothing remains of the colliery, which closed in March 1985 during the 1984–1985 United Kingdom miners' strike.
 The British Benzol coke ovens, which closed on Christmas Eve 1986, located at the top of upper Navigation street next to Tynywern Terraces, were aptly named 'The White City' mainly because the streets and houses were always dirty due to the coke ovens being so close and the coal dust stirred up by the emptying of the wagons into the hoppers.
 The colliery and what was termed 'The Plant' closed after the 1984/85 miners' strike.